-These are similar to the skincare products mentioned above; however, the CBD concentration is much higher and always use an oil base.
+These are similar to the skincare products mentioned above; however, the CBD concentration is much higher and always uses an oil base.
 This combination makes CBD salves/balms particularly potent.

 CBD-infused lubes are becoming increasingly popular.
 Pleasure is another factor that may be regulated through the ECS, thereby promoting sexual pleasure and function.

-These are the thickest and most powerful type of CBD topical.
+These are the thickest and most powerful types of CBD topical.
 They are specially designed for maximum penetration in the skin.